If you are in a hurry and just want to find out what the best projector for Church is then I’d recommend Optoma X600 XGA Projector as the best one.

 - Vertical white lines started to appear on the image after used several times

-The ViewSonic PG800 HD projector advanced visual features are perfect for churches.
+The ViewSonic PG800 HD projector advanced visual features are perfect for the church.
 It is the ideal 1080p projector with 1920 x 1080 resolution and 5000 lumens of brightness.
 The 1.3x optical zoom, centered lens, and vertical lens shift provide extreme flexibility.
 It’s easy to set up and the screen projects up to 300 inches.

 The color accuracy has an exclusive 6-segment color wheel and dynamic lamp control capabilities.
 One good thing is it has a three-year warranty that covers limited parts and labor.
 This projector offers remote control, VGA cable, and a power cable.
-The ViewSonic PG800 also offers dust-resistance and industry-leading durability.
+The ViewSonic PG800 also offers dust resistance and industry-leading durability.
 The finish is a muted white with a convenient design that has manual optical focus and zoom.